aws-samples/amazon-eks-fluent-logging-examples/examples/aggregator-to-amazon-opensearch/README.md

-## Aggregator To Amazon Elasticsearch
+## Aggregator To Amazon OpenSearch Service

-In this example, we deploy Fluent Bit as a DaemonSet to tail /var/log/containers/*.log on an EKS cluster and forward to a FluentD aggregator running as a Service/Deployment which forwards to Amazon Elasticsearch.
+In this example, we deploy Fluent Bit as a DaemonSet to tail /var/log/containers/*.log on an EKS cluster and forward to a FluentD aggregator running as a Service/Deployment which forwards to Amazon OpenSearch Service.

 #### Prerequisites

-* An [Amazon Elasticsearch](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html) domain configured with [Amazon Cognito Authentication for Kibana](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomain-configure-cognito-auth) and the appropriate [Access Policy](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomain-configure-access-policies).
+* An [Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) domain configured with [Amazon Cognito Authentication for Kibana](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html#es-createdomain-configure-cognito-auth) and the appropriate [Access Policy](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomain-configure-access-policies).

 #### Instructions

-* To get started, take a look at the [Dockerfile](Dockerfile) which builds a Docker Image with [fluent-plugin-aws-elasticsearch-service](https://github.com/atomita/fluent-plugin-aws-elasticsearch-service).
+* To get started, take a look at the [Dockerfile](Dockerfile) which builds a Docker Image with [the fluentd plugin for Amazon OpenSearch Service](https://github.com/atomita/fluent-plugin-aws-elasticsearch-service).
 You will need to build this image and push it to something like ECR or DockerHub.
 * Create the Namespace
 ```
 kubectl apply -f logging-ns.yaml